fbecart/zinoma/README.md

     - server_deps
   watch:
     - server/src
-  run:
-    - cd server && node src/server.js
+  run: cd server && node src/server.js
 ```

 The configuration file is composed of `target`s, which are an entity to build.
-Each `target` can define its dependencies, files to `watch`, commands to `build`, and commands to `run` after the build completes.
+Each `target` can define its dependencies, files to `watch`, commands to `build`, and a command to `run` after the build completes.

 `target`s will be run in parallel as much as possible, waiting to start until their dependencies are built.